 refined with the smaller LD-8Ms and some LC-Display (Liquid Crystal) like the LC-8M.

-Even scientifical calculators used this design style, don’t miss the F-6
+Even scientific calculators used this design style, don’t miss the F-6

-changed and with both the second series of the LD-81
+changed with the second series of the LD-81

 Don't miss the identical Panther

 8 introduced October, 1975 and the tiny Palmtronic 8

 If you have additions to the above article please email: firstname.lastname@example.org.